What is the Shaw Method?

 Thousands of people have developed their swimming skills and transformed their experience of the water through this unique and enjoyable form of instruction, which improves poise, brings greater freedom of movement, and promotes good body alignment while minimising the risk of strain or injury.

 Learn to swim in a way that keeps your spine and body in perfect alignment.
 Glide gracefully through the water, improve your health and master one of the most profound life skills.
+Learn, improve and perfect all the strokes.
 We offer courses, workshops & residential breaks.

 “Steven somehow manages to keep things he has taught countless times appear fresh.”